 The Financial Dashboard shows all your transactions and earnings, profit and loss.
-This is the part of the site where you process milestone payments, generate invoices, transfer funds, and do withdrawals.
+This is the part of the site where you process Milestone Payments, generate external invoices, transfer funds, and do withdrawals.
 It provides you with your very own financial statements so you can always keep track of your money.

-Users can arrange milestone payments for every project.
+Users can arrange Milestone Payments for every project.
 It’s a highly recommended, optional free service that helps keep users safe from scams.
-With milestone payments, employers can set an amount to pay a freelancer for a milestone while a project is ongoing.
+With Milestone Payments, employers can set an amount to pay a freelancer for a milestone/task while a project is ongoing.
 Users can agree on what the milestone should be (halfway through the project, after the first phase of one, and such) and how much the initial payment for it would be.

 Building a Reputation

 Having a good reputation at Freelancer.com is important, whether you’re a freelancer or an employer.
 The site lets freelancers and employers rate each other and leave comments regarding performance.
 Freelancers with good ratings are in better position to be awarded bids, while employers with good ratings tend to get quality bids.